 The project is currently in approval stage and is expected to start commercial production in 2028.
 Final investment decision (FID) of the project will be approved in 2025.
 The development cost is expected to be $23,000 m.
 The Mamba Complex conventional gas development will involve the drilling of approximately 24 wells and includes subsea manifold and subsea trees.

 The field is owned by China National Petroleum, Empresa Nacional de Hidrocarbonetos EP, Eni, Exxon Mobil, Galp Energia SGPS and Korea Gas.

 Production from Mamba Complex

-Production from the Mamba Complex conventional gas development project is expected to begin in 2028 and is forecast to peak in 2029, to approximately 10,000 bpd of crude oil and condensate, 150 Mmcfd of natural gas and 2,180 Mmcfd of liquid natural gas.
-Based on economic assumptions, the production will continue until the field reaches its economic limit in 2057.
+Production from the Mamba Complex conventional gas development project is expected to begin in 2028 and is forecast to peak in 2029, Based on economic assumptions, the production will continue until the field reaches its economic limit in 2057.

 Contractors involved in the Mamba Complex conventional gas field